Genealogical transition in the noisy $N$-Branching Random Walk. How stronger selection may promote genetic diversity: Introduction.

-\subsection{The model}
+\subsection{The model.}

-We consider a population evolution model of $N$ particles on the real line which reproduces at discrete times.
+We consider a population evolution model of $N$ particles on the real line which reproduce at discrete times.
 Every generation is of size $N$ and particles are given a fitness value on the real line.
-At a given time, the population is constructed from the previous generation in three consecutive steps: one reproduction step and two selection steps.
+For $j\leq N$, we denote by $X^N_j(t)$ the position of the $j^{th}$ particle at generation $t$, assuming that particles are ranked in decreasing order.
+Particles at generation $0$ are placed according to any arbitrary configuration.
+At a given time $t\geq 1$, the population is constructed from the previous generation in three consecutive steps: one reproduction step, a truncation selection step, and a natural selection step.